Same-sex marriage in New Zealand: Marriage (Definition of Marriage) Amendment Act 2013

-31 same-sex couples married across New Zealand that Monday, 19 August 2013; 15 in Auckland, 6 in Wellington, 6 in Christchurch and 4 in Rotorua.
+That Monday, 19 August 2013, 31 same-sex couples married across New Zealand: 15 in Auckland, 6 in Wellington, 6 in Christchurch and 4 in Rotorua.
 Among the first couples to marry were Natasha Vitali and Melissa Ray in Auckland, who had won a competition on a radio show for an all-expenses paid ceremony.
 Lynley Bendall and Ally Wanikau were married in an Air New Zealand flight between Auckland and Queenstown in a ceremony attended by U.S. actor Jesse Tyler Ferguson.

 In December 2016, in his first press conference after taking office, Prime Minister Bill English said he would vote in favour of same-sex marriage if another vote were to be held.
 He said, "I'd probably vote differently now on the gay marriage issue.
 I don't think that gay marriage is a threat to anyone else's marriage."
 English voted against the Civil Union Act 2004 and the Marriage (Definition of Marriage) Amendment Act 2013, and in favour of the Marriage (Gender Clarification) Amendment Bill 2005.
 Prime Minister Jacinda Ardern, in office between 2017 and 2022, supported same-sex marriage.

 Historical and customary recognition

 While Māori culture historically practiced polygamy to a limited extent, there are no records of same-sex marriages being performed in local communities in the way they are commonly defined in Western legal systems.
 However, Māori recognise identities and relationships that may be placed on the LGBT spectrum; "Māori culture has a much wider understanding of intimate relationships [than the West], with individuals in same-sex relationships accepted as part of family structures for centuries."
-A term that originally meant individuals in same-sex relationships, takatāpui, has recently been reclaimed to mean a Māori gay, bisexual or transgender individual.
-However, this identity has been shaped by the Western introduction of "conservative Christian morality", and as a result "many Māori hold views about sexuality that are customary in Christianity", leading takatāpui to experience discrimination from their family and community.
-In August 2013, Reverend Hirini Kaa, speaking on the issue of whether the Anglican Church should recognise same-sex marriages, stated that "Māori principles, such as whanaungatanga [kinship], manaakitanga and aroha [love] will make it hard to turn gay whānau away".
+A term that originally meant individuals in same-sex relationships, takatāpui (/mi/), has recently been reclaimed to mean a Māori gay, bisexual or transgender individual.
+However, this identity has been shaped by the Western introduction of "conservative Christian morality", and as a result "many Māori hold views about sexuality that are customary in Christianity", leading takatāpui and whakawāhine to experience discrimination from their family and community.
+In August 2013, Reverend Hirini Kaa, speaking on the issue of whether the Anglican Church should recognise same-sex marriages, stated that "Māori principles, such as whanaungatanga [kinship], manaakitanga [hospitality] and aroha [love] will make it hard to turn gay whānau away".
 Carvings, traditional songs, karakia, and stories were explicit about sexual diversity.

-Like other Polynesian societies, Māori also recognise a third gender structure.
-The term whakawahine (literally "to become a woman") describes those who were assigned male at birth but express themselves as female, while the term tangata ira tāne has the opposite meaning, that being a person assigned female at birth but expressing as male.